SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 ### Unprivileged operation

 Nothing in this test requires admin privileges on the cloud where the driver runs nor on the cloud under test.
 We do install and configure a few software packages in the driver VM, which requires sudo power there, but the script should just run as a normal user.
+For the cloud under test it is recommended to use a user (or an application credential) with a normal tenant member role to access the cloud under test.
+If you can, give it an OpenStack project on its own.

 ### Driver VM via openstack CLI